 When D’Enett relocated to Sydney in 2012, she moved in with fashion designer Kym Ellery, and by extension into the industry’s inner circle.
 Over the next five years, she would work at some of the country’s leading fashion agencies representing Dion Lee, Romance Was Born, Ellery, Michael Lo Sordo and Christopher Esber.
 Working in wholesale, brand development and business management gave her an eye for spotting crucial lags in the market.
 While denim is a highly saturated niche, she knew the fashion cycle and its trends, and which price points worked and what would sell.

 “I knew core denim and I really realised that my background gave me a sort of recipe – one that designers take years to learn,” says D’Enett.

 While some Australian brands adopt a global sensibility, for D’Enett it’s crucial that Vale’s identity remains inherently Australian.
 “Each season, I try to stay inspired by our culture and landscape,” she says.
 The latest collection, Sail Away, is inspired by Sydney’s love for yachting and the waterfront of Elizabeth Bay, where boats bob like seagulls against a pristine coastline.

-Next Wednesday, two years after launching, Vale will show the yacht-inspired resort collection at Mercedes Benz Fashion Week – the brand’s first fashion week show.
-It would be a fair to assume that her crazy schedule of castings, fittings, re-fittings, interviews, site visits, and hair and makeup tests have the first-timer frazzled.
+This May, two years after launching, Vale presented its yacht-inspired resort collection at Mercedes Benz Fashion Week – the brand’s first fashion week show.
+It would be a fair to assume that her crazy schedule of castings, fittings, re-fittings, interviews, site visits, and hair and makeup tests had the first-timer frazzled.
 Not so.